 TAOIST MEDITATION.
 Meditation incorporating qi gong, breath work, visualization and contemplation of non-duality, with acupuncturist and martial artist, Taganyahu Swao.
 Thursday March 3, 2016

 IN THE SEED WE HAVE THE UNIVERSE.
-Immersive figure drawing experience with dancer Leah Mulartrick and installation by Elaine Su-Hui.
+A philosophical figure drawing experience, with performances and poses by dancer Leah Mulartrick and immersive plant installation by Elaine Su-Hui.
 Saturday February 6, 2016

 DAI'AN TEA ROOM.
 A Chinese tea ceremony with meditation and shakuhachi flute performance.
 With visual artist, Liu Beining.
 Saturday January 30, 2016

 AMAZÔNIA SUBTERRÂNEA.
 Music and stories about the Amazon Rainforest with Brazilian composer, Thiago Thiago de Mello.
 Friday January 15, 2016